Free money, anyone?

 Hard money and easy money, Part II

 The story of the Banque Royale, the first central bank of France, is relevant to us because it’s a template for how excessive money-printing and speculation turn out.
-I predict that everything that happened to the French three centuries ago is happening or will happen to us now (as we’ll see in The Greater Depression of 2021 and The Global Financial Reset of 2022).

 The Banque Royale of France was founded in 1716.
 It printed paper currency, allegedly backed by a gold standard, to bring France out of the unpayable debt created by the Sun King Louis XIV – and it worked.
 A bit too well.